 Then we stopped in Paia only to buy the R2HCD and a really huge latte from the Anthony’s Coffee store there and kept plugging along.
 (Ironically this was our last stop when we drove with the boys on our first trip.)
 I think it was around 7:30am.
 And yes, they were still in their pjs.

-Our first stop on the actual road ended up being the Garden of Eden and we were the first ones there.
+Our first stop on the actual road to Hana ended up being the Garden of Eden and we were the first ones there.

 Admission seemed a little pricey at 15 dollars a person and we decided we would only go in if kids were free.
 (They were!)
 This was definitely an amazing stop.